Hristo Botev: Legacy

 In 1885 a commemoration committee was founded on the anniversary of Botev's death, 20 May/1 June.
 A monument was erected on the main square of Vratsa in 1890 in the presence of King Ferdinand.
 Some of the most prominent Bulgarians in the history of the newly independent country, such as Stefan Stambolov and Zahari Stoyanov, devoted much attention to Botev and his deeds for Bulgaria.
-Soon, Botev became a mythical figure in the Bulgarian National Revival, and is even today commemorated as one of the two greatest Bulgarian revolutionaries, alongside Vasil Levski.
-A replica of the Danube steamship Radetzky which he commandeered that brought him to Bulgaria was rebuilt using money raised by over 1 million students in 1966 and is now preserved as a museum ship.